peaBerberian/wasp-hls/README.md

 ## What's left to do?

-We already have a lot of features but there's still some left work:
+It already has a lot of features but there's still some left work:

 Type of contents: